Marie-Élisabeth Joly

 Marie-Élisabeth Joly (1761 – 1798), was a French stage actress.

 She was engaged at the Comédie-Française in 1781.
 She became a Sociétaires of the Comédie-Française in 1783.

 She had a successful career and was particularly noted for her roles as a soubrette.
-She was popular among the audience and her premature death aroused much public sympathy.
+She was popular among the audience and her premature death from a chest infection aroused much public sympathy.